 Activity Operating Capital

-Libraries User charges: Low Targeted rates: High
+User charges: Low Targeted rates: High

-Targeted rates: High Borrowing: may be used
+Borrowing: May be used

-Reserves: May be used Reserves and proceeds of land sales: May be used
+Libraries Targeted rates: High Reserves: May be used Reserves and proceeds of land sales: May be used

 Grants: Will be used when available

 Reserves

 Council manages a range of parks, reserves, and open spaces for and on behalf of the community.
 Easily accessible parks and open spaces provide active recreation, play and social opportunities for both residents and visitors.
 Council's activities in this area aim to assist in the development of healthy, active, functioning individuals and communities.